 I work primarily with organisations in regulated and operations-heavy industries where data decisions carry significant risk and complexity.

-Financial Services Pharmaceuticals & Healthcare Logistics & Supply Chain Manufacturing Agriculture & Agribusiness Energy & Utilities Mining & Resources Retail & Distribution
+Banking Insurance Pharmaceuticals & Healthcare Logistics & Supply Chain Manufacturing Agriculture & Agribusiness Energy & Utilities Mining & Resources Retail & Distribution

 Why This Works

 There are good reasons why an external, independent Head of Data delivers value that internal hires and consulting firms often can't.
+Advisory here is pitched at a higher strategic level of thinking than typical data strategy consulting firms—executive trade-offs, ownership, and risk, not recycled methodologies and junior-led workstreams.

 Independent Perspective